 Being a new parent can raise a lot of questions.
 From nutrition to sleeping patterns to overall wellness, there’s a lot to consider when raising a newborn.
 During the wintertime, we were curious whether or not the cold and dry winter air affected newborn babys the same the same way it does older children and adults.
 That’s why we asked our resident health expert, Nurse Kate – who is a new mom herself.

-Does dry winter air affect baby baby health?
+Question #1: Does dry winter air affect a baby’s health?

 Winter air is typically low in moisture, which causes our nasal passages to dry out more easily.
 Dry winter air also allows viruses and bacteria to remain in the air for longer periods of time after a cough or sneeze.
 Both of these factors leave us prone to illnesses such as colds, the flu, and sinus infections during the winter months.

 Because babies are more vulnerable to moisture loss, and their airways are much smaller than ours, they are particular sensitive to the drying effects of winter air.
 They are more likely to get bloody noses, dry cracked skin, get sick more often, and may experience more severe complications from seasonal illnesses.

 Question #2: What symptoms should new parents look for when caring for their baby over the winter?

 - Dry, cracked skin: Babies have sensitive skin, which can dry out easily.
 Using a good moisturizer or lotion with high quality, simple ingredients can help lock in moisture.